 In 2018, on the anniversary of the Tulsa Race Massacre, the world came to know the extraordinary testimony of Olivia J. Hooker, the last surviving witness of the incident and the first black woman to actively serve in the U.S. Coast Guard.
 She was a Buckeye, we learned, a 1937 College of Education graduate.
 And she was a spritely 103 before many of us knew her.

 We had so many questions left to ask.
 Her years in Columbus and at Ohio State were a mystery.
 Until now.

-On February 13, the day after what would be her 104th birthday, Hooker will be honored by the College of Education and Human Ecology.
-The inaugural Olivia J. Hooker Distinguished Diversity Lecture Series will launch the same day, with bestselling author and journalist Ta-Nehisi Coates as its first speaker.
+On February 13, 2019, the day after what would be her 104th birthday, Hooker was honored by the College of Education and Human Ecology.
+The inaugural Olivia J. Hooker Distinguished Diversity Lecture Series launched the same day, with bestselling author and journalist Ta-Nehisi Coates as its first speaker.

 “Dr. Hooker’s historical legacy in education and her legacy within the College of Education and Human Ecology exemplify the best of what we have to offer to the world and our community,” Dean Don-Pope-Davis said.

 Hooker eloquently told America the horrors she witnessed as a six-year-old in Tulsa, Oklahoma, when white mobs ransacked the city’s Greenwood District, leaving as many as 300 African Americans dead.
 It has been considered the deadliest incident of racial violence in the nation’s history.

 The small girl and her siblings cowered under the family’s dining room table as the men first burned her handmade doll clothes, then broke her mother’s phonograph and soaked her grandmother’s bed with oil.
 She never forgot the sound of an ax splintering her sister Irene’s piano.

 “Whack!
 Whack!
 Whack!” she recalled on National Public Radio.
 “They thought that (piano) was something we shouldn’t have.”